Noise Levels in 90254, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 8,955 90254 residents, or 64.6%, live above that level.
 By land area, 70.3% of 90254 is above 55 dBA.

 Average noise levels for 90254 residents, grouped by direction from the center of 90254.
-Central 90254 carries the highest population-weighted average; Northern 90254 carries the lowest.
-Just 58% of residents in Northern 90254 live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Central 90254.
+The highest population-weighted average is in eastern 90254; the lowest is in western 90254, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central 90254